lephong/minet/tutorial/tutorial1.md

 In this tutorial, we will build a handwritten digit recognizer using [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
-The source code is available in the file `mnit.example.MNISTClassifier.java`.
+The source code is available in `minet.example.MNISTClassifier.java`.

 ## Preparing data
 We need a text file with the following format